Browning, Wisconsin

 Browning is a town in Taylor County, Wisconsin, United States.
-The population was 850 at the 2000 census.
+The population was 910 at the 2020 census.
 The unincorporated community of Gad is located in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.5 square miles (94.6 km^{2}), of which, 36.5 square miles (94.5 km^{2}) of it is land and 0.03% is water.
+According to the United States Census Bureau, the town has a total area of 36.5 square miles (94.6 km^{2}), of which 36.5 square miles (94.5 km^{2}) is land and 0.03% is water.
 The east and west branches of the Little Black River flow through the town.

 Other than streambanks, the surface of the town is fairly level, laid down by some unknown glacier and eroded long before the last glacier which bulldozed the sharp Perkinstown terminal moraine to the north.
-Fragments of a low ice-marginal ridge cross the northeast corner of the town.
+Fragments of a low ice-marginal ridge cross the northeastern corner of the town.
 The soil of most of Browning is called Merrill till.